 General Chemistry Cheat Sheets are PDF files written to be your reference guide for the key terms, concepts, and equations that may get buried in the overwhelming amount of material.
 The notes are not simply equations and formulas as they are accompanied by brief explanations, strategies, and some problem-solving examples.
 These study guides are beautifully crafted, powerful extract of information as a final touch before the test.
 General chemistry study guides will also help you prepare for AP, MCAT, PCAT, DAT, ACS, and other tests.
-I am currently working on continuously growing the chapters list and if you purchased the bundle, you will receive the new guides as an e-mail as soon as they are published.
+The notes cover most of the chapters you will see in a typical undergraduate course.
+If purchased the bundle, you will receive the new guides as an e-mail as soon as they are published.

 What is Included in Each Set?

 General Chemistry Summary Guides Include

 1. Significant Figures – 2 Pages

 A summary study guide on understanding and counting significant figures.
 Rounding off to the correct number of significant figures, the rules for using significant figures in mathematical operations such as addition/subtraction and multiplication/division.
 The rules for significant figures expressed in scientific notation.

 2. Atoms, Molecules, and Ions – 6 Pages

 Atomic Structure, The Periodic Table, Names of Ions, Metals That Form Cations with Different Charges, Formulas and Names of Common Polyatomic Ions, Binary Compounds, Monoatomic Ions, Polyatomic Ions, Naming Ionic Compounds, Naming Hydrates, Naming Acids, Naming Bases, Formula from the Name.
 Worksheets on atomic particles, naming compounds, and writing formulas.

 3. Mass, Mole, and Stoichiometry – 4 Pages